chris-krenz/opentrons_protocols/protocols/OT-Flex/Promega_Miniprep/README.md

 ## Overview
 The protocol performs automated Promega miniprep from the provided 96 collection plate using the Opentrons Flex robot with an 1000uL 8-channel.
-The protocol is flexible, allowing inputs for different numbers of wells, up to 96 wells but only in multiples of 8.
+The protocol is flexible, allowing inputs for different numbers of wells, up to 32 wells in multiples of 8.

 <details>
 <summary>Click here for Promega Miniprep Information</summary>